jeffrose/emitter/docs/api.md

 ### Emitter.prototype.emit

-Execute the listeners for the given event `type` with the supplied arguments.
-The `type` can be namespaced using `:`.
+Execute the listeners for the specified event `type` with the supplied arguments.

+The `type` can be namespaced using `:`, which will result in multiple events being triggered in succession.
+Listeners can be associated with the fully namespaced `type` or a subset of the `type`.

 Returns `true` if the event had listeners, `false` otherwise.